 | Manufacturing process | Melting, casting, forging, rolling | Polymerisation, injection moulding, extrusion, thermoforming |

-| Environmental impact | Extraction and processing require energy and can cause environmental damage | Plastics can be further processed as recyclate, but are not biodegradable |
+| Environmental impact | Extraction and processing require energy and can cause environmental damage | Plastics can be reprocessed as recycled material, but they are not biodegradable |

 The choice between plastics and metals ultimately depends on the specific requirements of the application, including design requirements, functionality and cost.
-Both plastics and metals have specific strengths and weaknesses, and the right choice is made by carefully weighing up the various factors.
+Both plastics and metals have their own specific strengths and weaknesses, and the right choice is made by carefully weighing up the various factors.